Don’t want to read the whole article? Here’s a summary of the steps:

 - Training: Reach Python freelancer level (~40-80 hours).

 - Confidence: Complete 3 archived Python projects for learning and read business books such as Leaving the Rat Race with Python (Amazon).

 - Platform: Create accounts at Upwork and Fiverr.

 - Credibility: Get your 5-star ratings for small $15 Python projects.

 - Scale: Ladder up your hourly wage.

-- Pro tip: Create your personal website and drive paid traffic to it.
+- Pro tip: Create a personal website and drive paid traffic to it.